Last Updated on August 25, 2023

 I’m totally digging the subtle boho vibe that is going on out here.
 Plus the pops of pink on the navy are making my heart sing.

 Want to see more of the outdoor space, deets on the DesignOff, and how it was created?
-Check it out here.
+Check out the patio makeover challenge post.
 Now, before The Boy has figured out I’ve gone missing and am found hiding in a closet, messing around with my bloggery buddies, I best get back to work.
 I’ve got tons of vintage treasures to unpack and zhush.
 But before you jet and stop screwing around at work, go check out the other bloggers participating in this blogger home tour!
 I’ve listed them all below.
 Each and every home is a killer.
 My jaw has dropped over and over and over again!
 And a huge thank you to Lindsey at The White Buffalo Styling Co. for organizing this parade of homes.
 You rock girl!

-Summer Home Tour Participants
+Summer Blogger Home Tour Participants